Ricardomol/pazdera.github.io/_posts/2015-09-14-marketing-for-open-source-projects-1.md

 #### The series

-This is a first post in a 5-piece series.
+This is a first post in a 5-piece long series.
 Here's the rest:

 * [1/5: Target audience and the landing page](http://radek.io/2015/09/14/marketing-for-open-source-projects-1/)
 * [2/5: Make your project accessible](http://radek.io/2015/09/21/marketing-for-open-source-projects-2/)